JRMurr/roc2nix/README.md

 - `mkRocDerivation` will replace all references to the package url with the now local path and build with the provided roc compiler

+## TODO

+- [] support bundling instead of just building a binary
+- [] support specifiying a nix expression as a dep instead of just the url
+- [] actually verify the blake3 checksum. (since we untar roc wont do this for us).
+Maybe roc could support local tar balls?
+- [] allow specifiying a specific file to build + outputed binary name
+- [] the code gen tool to get all deps of a roc package for you

+## Ideas to explore

+- Explore using the nix c abi to make a "nix platform" for roc.
+Potential for roc build to build the derivation or at least move more of this logic into roc.

 Lib setup is heavily inspired by [crane](https://github.com/ipetkov/crane)